SludgePhD/showimg/README.md

 ### todo

-- scrolling while moving the window should change its size
 - mipmaps and SPD
 - allow marking a rectangle in the image to zoom into?
 - there are no good image diff viewers, this could become one